adrianjanocko/tutoring/README.md

      - This branch refines the extended to-do list application by enhancing user authentication and session handling.
 It includes dynamic updates to the UI based on authentication status.
    - _1.3 branch_
      - This branch focuses on refactoring the codebase to utilize React Context for better state management.
 It improves code organization and reusability while maintaining the same functionality.
+   - _1.4 branch_
+     - Sample implementation of Supabase instead of Pocketbase.
+PocketBase is sufficient for smaller or personal applications, but Supabase is ideal for more advanced and scalable applications.

 ### java